AmeliaCelline/XingFuTang/README.md

 - Receive disease names, descriptions, and precautions based on input.
 - User-friendly and intuitive interface.

-## Getting Started
+## Run the app
+The apk file is available in the apk folder.
+Only android can run this apk file.

 ### Prerequisites
+All the codes are in first_app folder.
+The python file used to train the model is in first_app/python/model.py Datasets used for this project are in first_app/dataset

-Before you begin, ensure you have met the following requirements:
+If you wanted to run main.dart, ensure you have met the following requirements:

 - [Flutter SDK](https://flutter.dev/docs/get-started/install) installed.
 - Flutter compatible IDE (e.g., [Android Studio](https://developer.android.com/studio) or [VS Code](https://code.visualstudio.com/)).

+If you wanted to run the python files, the requirements can be found in first_app/python/requirements.txt

 ### Installation